Mahammadsaif/ProFact/README.md

 ### "API key is not set" Error

-Make sure you've created a `.env.local` file with the correct API key for your chosen provider.
+Make sure you've created a `.env.local` file with your Gemini API key.

 ### "Method not allowed" Error